Go For Space Efficiency and Flexibility with These Homes

 This charming 1-story 4-bedroom, 2,329-sq.-ft.
 Craftsman-style home features a split master bedroom, 2.5 baths, covered front, and rear porches, laundry room, and mudroom (Plan #142-1173).

 Some of the typical features of four-bedroom homes include open floor plans, Great Rooms, high vaulted ceilings, two or more bathrooms, outdoor spaces, and attached garages.
 Let’s focus on other design options.

 1. Eat-in Kitchen

-The comfort, efficiency, and informal design of an eat-in kitchen is one of the appealing features of a four-bedroom home.
-You don’t really need a gourmet kitchen to whip up your signature dishes and desserts – and have fun with family and friends.
+The comfort, efficiency, and informal design of an eat-in kitchen are one of the appealing features of a four-bedroom home.
+You don’t need a gourmet kitchen to whip up your signature dishes and desserts – and have fun with family and friends.